 These and similar work from home trends from 2019 led to creating the term “Generation Flex,” which describes the younger generation of employees who prefer positions that allow them to redefine traditional workdays.
 This resulted in managers adapting to their wishes to attract and keep the most talented among them.

-6. 61% of international companies offer remote working positions.
+6. When it comes to working from home, stats show that 61% of international companies offer remote working positions.

-Continuously growing numbers in working from home stats show that this was a gradually developing phenomenon even before the coronavirus pandemic.
+Continuously growing numbers show that this was a gradually developing phenomenon even before the coronavirus pandemic.
 A 2019 survey shows that the number of remote workers in the UK jumped to 1.54 million from 884,000 recorded in 2009.

 When it comes to the US, a survey shows that in 2019, 62% of employed people had some remote working experience.
 The survey didn’t count the period they spent doing so (once a month, once a week, multiple times in a week, etc.).